-While destructive attacks intended to destroy corporate assets or sabotage are not new, they’ve been increasing in frequency since late 2016, said Andrea Little Limbago, the chief social scientist at EndGame.
-She provides examples in her brief overview of destructive attacks.
+While destructive attacks intended to destroy corporate assets or sabotage are not new, they’ve been increasing in frequency since late 2016, said Dr. Andrea Limbago, a computational social scientist.

 While the Carbon Black report suggested China and Russia were responsible for nearly half of all cyberattacks, it wasn’t clear how it arrived at that in the report.
 Of 113 investigations, 47 stemmed from those two countries alone in Q3 2018.
 Iran, North Korea, and Brazil were also the origin of a significant number of recent attacks.